 We start off by researching what’s trending in this channel’s area of expertise in the past few months.
 I like to start my research as broad as possible and then drill down until I find the topic I think could be a good match.

 Since we chose a channel that covers social science and geopolitics, it’s good to take as wide a look as possible and see what topics have been trending around history on YouTube.
 We took a look at Google Trends over the past 30 days.

 After we chose to explore “war” as a topic, let’s continue down this path and see if we can find out, click on “explore” to see what else we can find there.

 So we already see there are a number of potential topics to choose from if you're a geopolitics channel.
 So let’s go ahead and focus on one of them.
 I decided to go with “War in Armenia”, but I think either of the topics in front of us could be great as well.

 Since I’m thinking from the standpoint of the creator here, I think we can go ahead and drill further to find what’s right for my channel and audience.

 By clicking on that specific query, and continuing down this rabbit hole, I found an even better term, “Armenia”, meaning the audience are way more curious to learn about the country as whole then about the war.

-So, a quick recap, we found out that one of the most trending topics in the world of geopolitics is the War in Armenia and furthermore, people are really curious to learn more information about the country rather than the conflict.
+So, a quick recap, we found out that at the time the creator was working on their video, one of the most trending topics in the world of geopolitics was the War in Armenia.
+People are really curious to learn more information about the country rather than the conflict.

-With this knowledge in hand we created a search campaign on the ThoughtLeaders platform to learn what is happening behind the Google Trends numbers.
+With this knowledge in hand we created a search campaign on the ThoughtLeaders platform to learn what was happening behind the Google Trends numbers.